Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 2. Shootings along the chest, following the course of the ribs.

-Radiculitis of the lumbar spine
+Radiculitis of the lumbosacral region

-5. Inability to stand for long periods.
+5. Inability to stand for long periods of time.

 Diagnostics